atom-box/notes/SQL-notes-codecademy-Week-5.md

 p.84
 What differentiates (Henry Ford) from (the other 400 auto startupsin 1905) is that the succesful enterpreneurs had the ...ability.. to discoverwhich parts of their plans were working billiantly and which were misguided and adapt their strategies accordingly. ""

-(1/1)
+This could probably be a medium article.
+(1/4)
+All I need to know about startups I learned from a Captain Fantastic Elton John biography:
+set a sustainable daily schedule of hard work by signing a two albums a year contract (graphic is 1970 to 1975 album covers) (2/4)
+( of penned lyrics) find a startup partner that handles a different skill set , AND THEN TRUST THEM.
+Choose wisely; bail if they are not a listener, 'cause it has to be a reciprocal 'I'm on your level, I understand, your thing, I trust you on it'
-All I need to know about startups I learned from an Captain Fantastic Elton John biography:  set a sustainable daily schedule of hard work, find a startup partner that handles a different skill set than yours and build a history of respecting each other's traditions.
-If he gives you a weird lyric, just sincerely sing it like you mean it.  off load lyric writing, recording, backing vocal writing to Gus Dudgeon, Bernie Taupin, Davey Johnstone.
+.  than yours and build a history of respecting each other's traditions.
+If he gives you a weird lyric, just sincerely sing it like you mean it.  off load lyric writing, (3/4)
+Your team can be potheads, imperfect, everything is cool if when you wake up each morning at Chateau au Honky Meraigne they have laid the rhythm AND the backing vocals.
+Choose a drummer who is competent but not ambitious, i.e. I'm here for the 'benefits'. recording, backing vocal writing to Gus Dudgeon, Bernie Taupin, Davey Johnstone.   (graphic of back sleeve on Capt Fantastic, them floating away)
+4/4
+Back to point one.
+Just start!
 Release four or five albums that aren't great, but get better the whole time.
 (Empty Sky.)
 And one anti-example:  don't try cocaine.
 Ever.
 Amazing example of the work pace:  Caribou LP, in 8 days, not only recorded, but also written.
 (Backing vocals and horns were outsourced and added later.)